Athlone: Sport

-In addition to being home to the Athlone Regional Sports Centre, the town has a variety of sporting organisations.
-Namely, there is the Athlone Town Football Club, who play their home games at Athlone Town Stadium in Lissywollen, an arena with a 5,000 person capacity.
-The Athlone Town Football Club won the League of Ireland Championship in 1981 and 1983, as well as the FAI Cup in 1924.
+In addition to being home to the Athlone Regional Sports Centre, a number of sporting organisations are based in the town.
+These include Athlone Town Football Club, who play their home games at Athlone Town Stadium in Lissywollen, an arena with a 5,000 person capacity.
+Athlone Town FC won the League of Ireland Championship in 1981 and 1983, as well as the FAI Cup in 1924.
 The team also qualified for the 1975–76 UEFA Cup, where they played 0–0 against AC Milan.

-The newly opened, ten million Euro, Athlone IT International Arena, is now Ireland's first world-class indoor athletics arena, boasting a floor space of nearly 10,000 square metres.
-The arena was opened by Taoiseach Enda Kenny, and has been admired by sporting legends such as Sonia O'Sullivan.
-It has also hailed by Senator Eamonn Coghlan as the "best news story in Irish athletics history".
-The stadium hosts the annual AIT Grand Prix event, broadcast by TG4 on the Island of Ireland and internationally via Vinco and Runnerspace.
+The Athlone IT International Arena, which cost to ten million Euro to build, was opened in 2013 as Ireland's first "world-class" indoor athletics arena.
+It has a floor space of nearly 10,000 square metres.
+The opening of the arena, which was opened by Taoiseach Enda Kenny, was described by Senator Eamonn Coghlan as the "best news story in Irish athletics history".
+The stadium hosts the annual AIT Grand Prix event, broadcast by TG4 in Ireland and internationally via Vinco and Runnerspace.

 Athlone hosted the European Triathlon Championships in 2010 when approximately 5,000 athletes participated in the event.
 Alistair Brownlee of Great Britain won the event.
-Two years later he won a gold medal in the triathlon at the 2012 Summer Olympics in London.

 Athlone is home to several Gaelic football teams, including Tubberclair GAA, Garrycastle GAA, and Athlone GAA, with St. Brigids (Roscommon) GAA and Clann na nGael GAA being located outside Athlone itself.
-Garrycastle GAA qualified for the 2012 All-Ireland Senior Club Football Championship for the first time in the club's history by beating Connacht Champions, St. Brigids GAA, in an all-Athlone semi-final.
-Garrycastle eventually lost the final to Crossmaglen Rangers in a replay of the final, the first match having ended in a draw by a scoreline of 1–12 to 0–15.
+Having won the 2011 Leinster Senior Club Football Championship, Garrycastle GAA qualified for the 2011–12 All-Ireland Senior Club Football Championship final for the first time in the club's history by beating Connacht Champions, St. Brigids GAA, in an all-Athlone semi-final.

 Athlone is also home to Buccaneers RFC, whose club's grounds are at Dubarry Park.
 Dubarry Park, with a 10,000 person capacity, is also home to the Connacht Eagles, the team that represents Connacht in the British and Irish Cup and in the All Ireland Inter-provincial Championship.

+The town is also home to Lough Ree Yacht Club.

 The European Capital of Sport awarded Athlone the title of European Town of Sport for 2013.

-People
+There are several golf courses near Athlone, including Athlone Golf Club, Glasson Golf & Country Club and Mount Temple Golf Club.